 There are seven essential components to this scheme:

 In conclusion, India’s tea industry is paramount in promoting agricultural diversity and cultural heritage.
 States like West Bengal, Assam and Tamil Nadu contribute unique flavours and characteristics to the vast array of Indian teas.
-The government is giving subsidies to the farmers for the equipment such as a pruning machine, mechanical harvester, brush cutter, etc. Farmers are getting more employed and earning additional income through tea plantation in India.
+The government is giving subsidies to farmers for equipment such as pruning machines, mechanical harvesters, brush cutters, etc. Farmers are getting more employed and earning additional income through tea plantations in India.

 The tea plantation is done best in deep and fertile, well-drained laterite soil.